 Gaetan Marengo, Lycée de la Côtière (La Boisse): Teaching the History of the Shoah in middle school: proposal for didactic transposition.

-Sylvie Brianceau, Lycée du Mont Blanc (Passy): Memory of the deportation and theatrical work: bringing audiences closer to the vocational baccalaureate and general field.
+Sylvie Brianceau, Lycée du Mont Blanc (Passy): Memory of the deportation and theatrical work: bringing together the public of vocational baccalaureate and general studies.

-Alexandre Paris, Collège François Villon de Saint-Fargeau (Ponthierry): Memory and citizenship in sharing
+Alexandre Paris, Collège François Villon de Saint-Fargeau (Ponthierry): Memory and shared citizenship

 Conclusion